cecid/hermes-docs/docs/source/installation.rst

 +-------------------+--------------------------------------------------------------------------------------------------------+

-*5.1.2.
-Receiver Setting for Message Signing*
+*Receiver Setting for Message Signing*
 """""""""""""""""""""""""""""""""""""""""""""

 For receiver to verify the signature, a public certificate should be provided by the sender through the partnership maintenance page.